-ANU College of Law and the University of Tokyo Law School have partnered to provide a unique and rare study opportunity in Japan.
-This program, funded by both the University of Tokyo Institute of Business Law and Comparative Law and Politics (UTokyo Institute of Business Law) and the ANU College of Law, offers an opportunity for up to three ANU students to participate in a short intensive Summer School in Yugawara, Japan, in early August.
-The theme for 2024 is Global Trends in Competition Law and Policy.
+ANU College of Law, Governance and Policy and the University of Tokyo Law School have partnered to provide a unique and rare study opportunity in Japan.
+This program, funded by both the University of Tokyo Institute of Business Law and Comparative Law and Politics (UTokyo Institute of Business Law) and the ANU College of Law, Governance and Policy, offers an opportunity for up to three ANU students to participate in a short intensive Summer School in Yugawara, Japan, in early August.

 Outline of the Program